chynnalew/mrRoboger/README.md

 inputArray(input);
 Expected output: [0, 1, 2, 3, 4, 5]

+Test: "It should convert a number array into a string array."
+Code:
+const input = 5;
+inputArray(input);
+Expected Result: ["0","1","2","3","4","5"];

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\

 Num Function (helper function) - recognizing single digits in an input number